|Nutrition Facts (per serving)|

 Turmeric is a golden spice that has long been touted for its healing benefits in the ayurvedic medical tradition, the sister science of yoga.
 Yogi Bhajan, founder of the Yogi Tea brand who brought Kundalini Yoga to the United States, recommends this hot turmeric tea recipe for joint and bone health.
 Putting oil in tea may seem unusual at first, but the result is heavenly and quite soothing.

 In Ayurveda, the sister science of yoga, turmeric is thought to aid in digestion, support a healthy immune system, support healthy cholesterol levels, and support liver detoxification, among other benefits.
-In Western medicine, research shows that turmeric may ease an upset stomach, reduce osteoarthritis pain, and provide anti-inflammatory, anticancer and antioxidant benefits.
-In addition, research suggests turmeric may have bone health benefits for women with post-menopausal osteoporosis.
+In Western medicine, research published in 2011 shows that turmeric may ease an upset stomach, reduce osteoarthritis pain, and provide anti-inflammatory, anticancer and antioxidant benefits.
+In addition, research published in 2018 suggests turmeric may have bone health benefits for women with post-menopausal osteoporosis.